 Another advantage of the Oyster card is that one's credit and travel card are protected.
 If a commuter reports an Oyster card lost or stolen, Transport for London is able to block it to prevent anyone else from using it.
-However, it's important that the card is registered online so that in the event of it being lost or stolen the cardholder is able to claim a refund on the remaining credit.
+That said, it's important that the card is registered online so that in the event of it being lost or stolen the cardholder is able to claim a refund on the remaining credit.

 London is home to the world’s oldest underground rail network.
 The London Underground system is made up of 11 lines, which make travelling anywhere in the metropolis quick and easy.
 The Tube generally runs from around 5am to midnight.
-There is now a 24-hour Tube service operating on Fridays and Saturdays on several lines.
+There is also a 24-hour service operating on Fridays and Saturdays on several lines.

 Although the Tube is the quickest way to travel in London, it gets very crowded during morning and evening rush hours (7am to 9am and 5.30pm to 7pm respectively).
 The Tube also gets incredibly hot and stuffy during the summer, so it's worth carrying a bottle of water.